Menu

 Reading Books

-In Miss James's class, books are changed once a week during 'Guided Reading' sessions.
+In Miss Bourke's class, books are changed once a week on Monday's.
 Please ensure that you have signed your child's orange reading record book when you have heard them read.
 Please comment on how they have read and also how they have responded to the comprehension questions that you have asked them.
 For examples of comprehension questions at your child's reading level, please refer to the example questions under the 'Useful Resources' section on our class page.
 Please note that the books your child takes home are books that they are fluent in; this is to encourage reading for pleasure but also to give them the opportunity to work on their understanding through comprehension questioning.

 We will always strive to maintain these routines.
 However, on rare occasions, circumstances prevent us from following them exactly.